By MICK ROBERTS ©

 The former pub was established by Danish immigrant Jens Peter Oluf Orvad in 1877.
 Orvad served in the Danish Navy before immigrating to Australia with the fall of Denmark to Prussia in the 1864 war.
 He arrived in Sydney in 1866 and by 1869 had made his way to Wollongong, marrying Honorah Madden.

 Anglicising his name to Peter, he entered the hospitality trade in 1871, purchasing the George’s River punt and setting-up a cottage for meals and accommodation on its southern bank.
 Later, in 1873, he purchased a block of land three chains in length and 50 feet in breadth for £96 in Bulli village, leasing it to FW Edwards as a bakery.

-Orvad hosted his first public house at Appin, where he was granted a license for the Appin Inn during 1875.
-He had a short stay at Appin and moved to Bulli the following year, gaining an innkeeper’s license for his little weatherboard bakery building, and giving it the sign of his homeland.
+Orvad hosted his first public house at Appin, where he was granted a license for the Appin Inn during 1874.
+He had a short stay at Appin and moved to Bulli in 1876, gaining an innkeeper’s license for his little weatherboard bakery building, and giving it the sign of his homeland.
 The Denmark Hotel – fondly known locally as the Little House on the Hill – was licensed on February 19 1877.

 The inn was typical of the day with a tap room (public-bar), sitting room, and a couple of guest bedrooms, besides Orvad’s family quarters.
 It was small and cramped, and the following year he added a single storey wing to the rear.

 Orvad was host to former NSW Premier, Sir John Robertson in January 1879 and of the four inns at Bulli, the Denmark became arguably the most respectable.
 Peter was said to have never served an alcoholic drink to a drunken man and kept a tight rein on operations at his pub.